Recently, I hiked the Millers Head Trail, a new-to-me trail that has wide-reaching views and was not overwhelmed with hikers.

 From this point on, you’ll descend on a mostly rocky trail nearly 300 feet before the trail terminates at a former stone fire tower.

-On the way to the fire tower, you’ll walk along a meandering ridge with sweeping views on either side.
+On the way to the fire tower, you’ll walk along a meandering ridge with sweeping views.
 Much of the view is hidden by tall, leafy trees, but the hike is still impressive.

 Upon reaching the fire tower, prepare to be awed by near 180-degree views.
-They really are quite spectacular.
-You may be the only one there to enjoy them, so savor them completely.
+They are spectacular.
+You may be the only one there to enjoy them, too.

 For a longer hike, walk past the trail entry point and continue past Skyland Resort.
 Ultimately, the trail will end at the Skyland Fire Road.